EKG or Cardiographic Technician

 While it is possible to enter this profession with on-the-job training, EKG or cardiographic technicians typically complete an educational program at an accredited school that covers anatomy and physiology, medical ethics, electrocardiograph operations, and basic rhythms.
 Depending on the scope of practice in their region, some technicians may need to acquire additional certifications for more invasive testing procedures.

 A certification program can be completed in just a few months for those seeking entry-level positions.
 However, many employers prefer applicants who hold an associate’s degree.
-Bachelor’s degrees in fields such as cardiovascular or cardiovascular perfusion technology are also available for advanced positions like head tech or supervisor.
-Students can also choose to specialize their education and certification in pediatrics, neonatology, or adult echocardiography.
+Bachelor’s degrees in cardiovascular or cardiovascular perfusion technology are also available for advanced positions like head tech or supervisor.
+Students can also choose to specialize in their education and certification in pediatrics, neonatology, or adult echocardiography.

 Admissions Requirements for EKG or Cardiographic Technician Programs